 Any student interested in studying, interning or doing service learning abroad independently (that is, not on a SIP) should complete & submit the three forms on the IP page on the "Community" tab of

-Viking Web and then call 706-233-4065706-233-4065 to schedule an advising session with the International Programs Director.
+Viking Web and then call 706-233-4065 to schedule an advising session with the International Programs Director.
+To study abroad independently, students must have a minimum 2.5 GPA and not be on disciplinary probation anytime during the application process through the end date of the program.
 There are two ways to earn credit on an independent summer program:

 "Major and Minor Requirements."

-2. To apply an International Programs scholarship and/or HOPE (if taking at least 6 hours), students enroll through Berry and pay the Berry summer tuition amount.
+2. Students wishing to study on approved programs may enroll through Berry to study abroad.
+Students should take this route if they need "in residence" credit or wish to apply an International Programs scholarship and/or HOPE (if taking at least 6 hours).
 They register for STA 305 during spring pre-registration for summer session (see How to Register).
 Students will pay Berry tuition, program housing and meals, and any difference if the program's tuition exceeds Berry's.
 Be sure you know the cost of tuition before applying for an IP scholarship so you know whether it is more economical for you to study as a transient or a Berry student.
 (Studying through Berry even with the scholarship could still be more expensive than studying directly on the program as a transient student.)
-Students may only participate in approved programs (those found on our website) when enrolled through Berry for summer.

 1. course substitution form with course descriptions

 2. waiver of liability

 Please note students must apply to have HOPE in the summer; it will not automatically apply even though the student is eligible.